 Archery Elk Hunting

-We use a lodge as a base camp and gypsy camp (Spike camping with tents) to access further backcountry hunting areas at this time of the year.
+We use 2 lodges as our base camp with options of wall tent camp sites and gypsy camp (spike camping) with tents to access backcountry hunting areas at this time of year.
 This allows us to stay as scent free as possible and allows the hunter and guide to have many different options and different hunting areas to access.
 Depending on the situation and ability of the client many methods of hunting are used at this time of the year to increase the clients odds of success: spot and stalk calling, wallows, tree stands and more.
 Our preferred method is to get in close with the wind in our face and set up in a calling sequence.
 A lot of things can go wrong while archery elk hunting and that is why we are prepared and use our vast knowledge of elk hunting to eliminate any missed opportunities.
 This hunt takes a lot of preparation; both by us and the client to insure you’re once in a lifetime Montana hunting trip.
 Remember to purchase your bow license prior to arrival and don’t forget Montana does not allow lighted sights or lumenok nocks.
 This hunt is usually turned into a combo hunt for elk, deer and bear.